Hiimus/veggie-time/TESTING.md

         ![ingredients](testing_img/userstory_testing/ingredients.JPG)

-- As a first time visitor, I want to see intructions on how to use the ingredients, so that I know how to make the dish.
+- As a first time visitor, I want to see instructions on how to use the ingredients, so that I know how to make the dish.
     - As a first time visitor, the user can click on a recipe card to view more information.
 Once clicked, the user will find all instructions listed.

         ![instructions](testing_img/userstory_testing/instructions.JPG)